 The downside: We don’t expect this bag to be quite as durable as our main picks above, in spite of the brand’s generally excellent ratings from consumer organizations and this bag’s overall good feedback from customers.

 The Samsonite Wheeled Computer Backpack measures 21 x 14 x 8 inches (53.3 x 35.6 x 20.3 cm), has a 38.5L capacity, and is available directly from Samsonite, which often offers good popup discounts when you click through that link.
 You can also see other smaller versions from Samsonite here.
 And currently, there are many color options from Amazon but be careful to check the listed size as some of those different colors are also different sizes.
-You can also get it on Ebags.

 The Other Rolling Laptop Bags